 In episode 'The Gods' season 3.
 The small Arabic horse

 Same scene in 'Nightmare.'
 Rare shot Tell on a black temperamental Andalusian.
-While entering the stable (on aanother location) The horse is changed into a Fresian (socks and movement
+While entering the stable (right picture), the horse is changed into a Fresian (socks and movement

 Andalusian, this horse is eagerly waiting to gallop away.
-Below The Frisian with socks: Same episode 'The Pass' two different horses for Gessler
+The Frisian: Same episode (The Pass) two different horses for Gessler

 The Frisian is, in my opinion, much easier to controll.
 It has less temperament than the Andalusian.
 But the fresian has a wonderful pass, lifting knees like the Andalusian also does,

 opnion only for experienced riders.

-https://www.youtube.com/watch?v=uIl9IFcIXlg The church scene of Ladyhawk, the black Fresian versus the grey gorgious Andalusian
+Click here for the church scene of Ladyhawk, the black Fresian versus the grey gorgious Andalusian

 The Friesian actress/model Doutzen Kroes on an Andalusian horse.